4 Best Tennis Racquets for Control (2022)

 Yonex racquets are always known for their spin potential because of the signature isometric head shape, which provides a 7% larger sweet spot compared to a conventional round frame, so overall you get more spin from the stringbed than with other brands.

-open 16×19 string pattern combined with the 2G-Namd Flex Force graphite technology, which allows the racquet to quickly flex and snap back for greater spin and faster ball acceleration off the string bed.
+Open 16×19 string pattern combined with the 2G-Namd Flex Force graphite technology, which allows the racquet to quickly flex and snap back for greater spin and faster ball acceleration off the string bed.

 Volleys